 There's more...

 In this recipe, you create an ACL for the Sales Group printer SalesPrinter1.
-The recipe makes use of a .NET object to obtain the SIDs for two security group.
+The recipe makes use of a .NET object to obtain the SIDs for two security groups.
 Then you hand-construct the SDDL and apply it to the printer.

-Unlike NTFS, there are no third party printer ACL management tools readily available to simplify setting of ACLs.
-SDDL is the default mechanism, but is not always all that straightforward.
+Unlike NTFS, there are no third-party printer ACL management tools readily available to simplify the setting of ACLs.
+SDDL is the default mechanism, but it is not always all that straightforward.
 For some details on SDDL, see http://3.95.189.156.xip.io/blog/an-sddl-primer/.

 Creating a printer pool

 Windows allows you to create a printer pool, a printer with two or more print devices (each with a separate printer port).
 With a printer pool, Windows sends a given print job to any of the pool's printers.
-This feature is helpful in environments where users print a lot documewnts and need the speed that additional printers can provide without asking the user to choose the specific print device to use.
+This feature is helpful in environments where users print large numbers of documents and need the speed that additional printers can provide without asking the user to choose the specific print device to use.

 There are no PowerShell cmdlets to enable you to create a printer pool.
 Also, WMI does not provide a mechanism to create a printer pool.
 As with other recipes in this chapter, you use PrintUI.DLL and RunDLL32 to deploy your printer pool.
-This recipe is an excellent example of utilizing older console applications to achieve your objective.
-The Windows Print UI uses a DLL (PrintUI.DLL) to perform the actions generated via the GUI.
-With the use of RunDLL32, you can invoke those same functions via PowerShell.
+This recipe is another example of utilizing older console applications to achieve your objective.

-Getting Ready
+Getting ready

 You run this recipe on PSRV, on which you have set up a new printer, SalesPrinter1.